jj09/jj09.github.io/_posts/2024-10-02-genai-can-revolutionize-healthcare-and-education.md

 AI-driven tutoring systems can offer one-on-one support to students, helping explain difficult concepts or answering questions in real time.
 These systems can be accessible around the clock, providing students with a resource when teachers or human tutors may not be available.

-These virtual tutors don’t just help with academic content—they can also monitor emotional states and adjust their responses based on the student’s engagement level.
+These virtual tutors don’t just help with academic content.
+They can also monitor emotional states and adjust their responses based on the student’s engagement level.
 By recognizing when a student is confused or frustrated, AI systems can adapt their teaching approach, ensuring that learning remains productive and stress-free.

 <h4>3.
 Enhancing Educational Content Creation</h4>